List of mayors of Niš

 This is a list of presidents of the Municipality of Niš, presidents of the City Assembly of Niš and mayors of Niš since 1878.

-The Mayor of Niš is the head of the City of Niš (the third largest city in Serbia).
+The mayor of Niš is the head of the City of Niš (the third largest city in Serbia).
 He acts on behalf of the City, and performs an executive function in the City of Niš.
-The current Mayor of Niš is Dragana Sotirovski (SNS).
+The current mayor of Niš is Dragoslav Pavlović (SNS).